 Dr. Nibir Dhar

-These research activities culminated into multi-front advances in the imaging science and related technologies and have set a new trend in the IR detectors and system design.
-His research addresses tactical wavelength bands from ultraviolet to 14 microns.
+His research activities culminated into multi-front advances in the infrared imaging science and related technologies and have set a new trend in the IR detectors and system design.
+His research addressed tactical wavelength bands from ultraviolet to 14 microns.
 At DARPA he developed various innovative technologies and transitioned several products to the US military and industry.
-One of his key program in uncooled FPA technology led to new manufacturing processes to reduce cost and enabled integration of thermal (microbolometer) cameras in smartphones and opened doors for innovation in small UAV and UGS applications.
-His other programs in cooled infrared systems also produced new capabilities for the warfighter and started infrared pixel scaling trend that led to 5 um pixels for 10 um radiation.
+One of his key program in uncooled FPA technology led to new manufacturing processes to reduce cost and enabled integration of infrared (microbolometer) cameras in smartphones and opened doors for innovation in small UAV and UGS applications.
+His other programs in cooled infrared systems also produced new capabilities for the warfighter and started infrared pixel scaling trend that led to 5 micrometer pixels for 10 micrometer radiation.

 He made significant impact in nanotechnology and photonics and served on the review panel for the US initiative for American Institute for Manufacturing Integrated Photonics (AIM Photonics).
 His efforts added significant value to the Army and to the scientific community at large.
 Prior to DARPA he worked at Army Research Laboratory as the branch chief and team lead in EOIR technology.
 At ARL he served on panels for several Army institutes such as Institute for Soldier Nanotechnology, Institute for Collaborative Biotechnology and Micro-Autonomous Systems Technology.